MattMarotta94/FitTrack/resources/Design_Document.md

 ## **Problem Statement**

 FitTrack will provide users with an easy way to keep track of their progress.
 My program will act as a gym journal and allow users to record their workout data.
 Users will have the ability to record what exercises they’ve done, what weight they used, the rep range, and/or the time they spent doing said exercise.
 Each entry will have a section for notes that users can refer back to if they choose to.
-The fitness tracker will have a date section users will fill out before they record any new data.
+The fitness tracker will record what date the workout entry was created.
 This will allow users to have their data organized chronologically and further act as a journal.
 Users will be able to search previous entries by date and view the contents of that entry.

 ---
 ## **Use Cases**